awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaseline.md

 # About the SSM document AWS\-RunPatchBaseline<a name="patch-manager-about-aws-runpatchbaseline"></a>

-AWS Systems Manager supports an SSM document for Patch Manager, **AWS\-RunPatchBaseline**, which performs patching operations on instances for both security related and other types of updates\.
-You can use the document AWS\-RunPatchBaseline to apply patches for both operating systems and applications\. \(On Windows Server, application support is limited to updates for Microsoft applications\.\)
+AWS Systems Manager supports an SSM document for Patch Manager, `AWS-RunPatchBaseline`, which performs patching operations on instances for both security related and other types of updates\.
+When the document is run, it uses the patch baseline currently specified as the "default" for an operating system type\.
+You can use the document `AWS-RunPatchBaseline` to apply patches for both operating systems and applications\. \(On Windows, application support is limited to updates for Microsoft applications\.\)

-This document supports both Linux and Windows Server instances, so it can be reliably run on either type of instance when managed by Systems Manager\.
+This document supports both Linux and Windows instances\.
 The document will perform the appropriate actions for each platform\.

 **Note**
 Patch Manager also supports the legacy SSM document **AWS\-ApplyPatchBaseline**\.
-However, this document supports patching on Windows Server instances only\.
-We encourage you to use **AWS\-RunPatchBaseline** instead because it supports patching on both Linux and Windows Server instances\.
+However, this document supports patching on Windows instances only\.
+We encourage you to use **AWS\-RunPatchBaseline** instead because it supports patching on both Linux and Windows instances\.
 Version 2\.0\.834\.0 or later of SSM Agent is required in order to use the **AWS\-RunPatchBaseline** document\.

 ------
 #### [ Windows ]